 Degree structure and studies

-The Master's Programme in Biorefineries is a two-year distance learning programme.
+The Master's Programme in Biorefineries is a two-year blended learning programme.
 The programme leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, and elective studies as well as a Master's thesis.
 Read more in the study guide.

 This Master's programme is not restricted to the forest industry but applies more generally to industry related to the use of biobased renewable resources.

 In addition, you will obtain a firm basis for continuing your studies in doctoral programmes.